yezyilomo/simple-react-state/README.md

 }
 ```

-you can use `useGlobalState` hook to select deeply nested state like
+you can use `useGlobalState` hook to select a deeply nested state like
 ```js
 [age, updateAge] = useGlobalState('user.age')
 ```